AdvaithD/multisig/README.md

 EIP712 is a standard to create and verify signatures on the Ethereum blockchain.

 - **Domain seperator:** Used to make sure signatures are unique, and specific to a dApp.
 The domain for this multisig wallet is located in `./util/signing-util.ts` in `TYPES['EIP712Domain']`.
 It defines the `name, version, chainId and verifyingContract`.
 - **Data Structure:** For the multisig wallet, we use `TxnRequest` as the primary data type while signing transactions.
-It includes the fields `to, value, data, nonce`.
+It includes the fields `to, value, data`.

 ### How are messages signed?